microsoft/promptflow/examples/tutorials/quick-start/promptflow-quality-improvement.md

 Variant_2 : 6 CoT examples.
 ```
 system:
-You are a helpful assistant.
-Help me with some mathematics problems of counting and probability.
-Think step by step and output as json format.

-Here are some examples:
+You are an assistant to calculate the answer to the provided math problems.
+Please think step by step.
+Return the final numerical answer only and any accompanying reasoning or explanation seperately as json format.

 user:
 A jar contains two red marbles, three green marbles, ten white marbles and no other marbles.
 Two marbles are randomly drawn from this jar without replacement.
 What is the probability that these two marbles drawn will both be red?
 Express your answer as a common fraction.